Stochastic portfolio theory with price impact: Introduction

 \section{Introduction}

 In this paper we develop a mathematical framework for \emph{stochastic portfolio theory} (SPT) in which an investor's trades cause \emph{price impact}.
-SPT is a descriptive theory introduced by Robert Fernholz \cite{fernholz2002stochastic,fernholz1982stochastic,fernholz1999portfolio,fernholz1999diversity}, which focuses on certain empirically observed macroscopic properties of large equity markets.\footnote{Some well documented macroscopic properties are stability of the capital distribution curve, market diversity and rates of stock rank switching; see \cite{fernholz2002stochastic,campbell2024macroscopic} for a more comprehensive discussion.} A key role played in SPT are systematic trading rules, such as \emph{functionally generated portfolios}, which depend only on market observables and are designed to outperform a benchmark portfolio, typically taken to be the buy-and-hold \emph{market portfolio}, over sufficiently long time horizons.
-More concretely, a (time-homogeneous additively) functionally generated portfolio is one which has the \emph{master formula} decomposition\footnote{Additively generated portfolios were introduced in \cite{karatzas2017trading}, while the closely related \emph{multiplicatively} generated portfolios were introduced earlier in \cite{fernholz1999portfolio}.}
+SPT is a descriptive theory introduced by Robert Fernholz \cite{fernholz2002stochastic,fernholz1982stochastic,fernholz1999portfolio,fernholz1999diversity}, which focuses on certain empirically observed macroscopic properties of large equity markets.\footnote{Some well documented macroscopic properties are stability of the capital distribution curve, market diversity and rates of stock rank switching; see \cite{fernholz2002stochastic,campbell2024macroscopic} for a more comprehensive discussion.} A key role in SPT is played by systematic trading rules, such as \emph{functionally generated portfolios}, which depend only on market observables and are designed to outperform a benchmark portfolio, typically taken to be the buy-and-hold \emph{market portfolio}, over sufficiently long time horizons.
+More concretely, a functionally generated portfolio (in the time-homogeneous additive sense) is one which admits the \emph{master formula} decomposition\footnote{Additively generated portfolios were introduced in \cite{karatzas2017trading}, while the closely related \emph{multiplicatively} generated portfolios were introduced earlier in \cite{fernholz1999portfolio}.}